ababir31/API-App---Cusrency-converter/README.md

 # 💱 Currency Converter Web App

 A simple, clean, and responsive currency converter built using **HTML**, **CSS**, and **JavaScript**.

-It fetches real-time exchange rates using [Fawaz Ahmed's Currency API](https://github.com/fawazahmed0/currency-api) and allows users to convert between over 150 currencies instantly.
+It fetches real-time exchange rates using currency exchange API and allows users to convert between over 150 currencies instantly.

 > ⚡ Hosted on GitHub Pages — no backend, no frameworks, just vanilla magic.